Pine Mountain Settlement School

 - May 14, 1929.
-Letter from Myrtle Welden, State Leader of Home Demonstration Agents, University of Kentucky Agricultural Experiment Station, to Katherine Pettit.
+Letter from Myrtle Weldon, State Leader of Home Demonstration Agents, University of Kentucky Agricultural Experiment Station, to Katherine Pettit.
 Accepts invitation to speak at the Pine Mountain Fair.
-Welden asks for directions to School.
+Weldon asks for directions to School.

 - August 12, 1929.
 Letter from Katherine Pettit to William Webb, Professor, University of Kentucky, [College of Agriculture, ?]
 Lexington, KY.
 Pettit asks Webb to speak at the Community Fair to be held on September 29th.
 She invites his wife Aileen [sic] along.

 - August 15, 1929.
-Letter to Katherine Pettit from William S. Webb, Profesor in the College of Arts and Sciences, Department of Physics, University of Kentucky.
+Letter from William S. Webb, Professor in the College of Arts and Sciences, Department of Physics, University of Kentucky, to Katherine Pettit.
 Webb replies to Pettit that he will be able to speak at Fair Day but fears events may change on his end.
 He advises Pettit that his wife Aleen will accompany him to the School if by car but will not come if he comes by train.

 - August 21, 1929.
 Letter from Katherine Pettit to William S. Webb, University of Kentucky Professor.
 Pettit acknowledges his letter accepting the Pine Mountain invitation to speak at the Community Fair.
 She provides information on his travel and accommodations.

 - August 27, 1929.
-Letter from Myrtle Welden to Katherine Pettit.
-Welden begs out of the complicated arrangements to get to the School
+Letter from Myrtle Weldon to Katherine Pettit.
+Weldon begs out of the complicated arrangements to get to the School:

 - October 3, 1929.
 Letter from Katherine Pettit to Ida Hagman.
 Pettit thanks Hagman for her speech at Fair Day and noted that the people enjoyed it.
 She asks Hagman “I wish now that you could come up here sometime and go around the country with Miss [Miriam] Kingman to speak to the country folks all around and tell them what you told us on Fair Day and anything else you think they ought to know.
 Won’t you do this sometime?”